marekbujko/Netryx-OpenSource-Next-Gen-Street-Level-Geolocation/README.md

 **Is there a hosted version?**

 Yes. [netryx.live](https://netryx.live) runs the full pipeline in the cloud so you don't need to set up anything locally.
 Useful if you want quick results without building your own index.
+But its around 30% less accurate than the open source version due to constraints with compute.

 ---

 ## Don't want to set up the full pipeline?

 [**netryx.live**](https://netryx.live) runs the same engine in the cloud — upload a photo, get coordinates.
 No installation, no indexing, no GPU required.
+But its around 30% less accurate than the open source version due to constraints with compute.

 ---